A Winning Weekend with Ryan Gosling…

 But then the haunting tune, Mia & Sebastian’s Theme (Late For The Date) got to me as did those dance routines appealed to my romantic side, reminding me of those much-loved dance routines in musicals.
 And don’t get me started on the effect on me of that montage at the end.
 As there I sobbed so much, that you must forgive me for all the times I’ve called this Bla, Bla, Land… and expect a longer Main Feature post once I get more tissues…. and I manage to convince Darlin’ Husband he’ll like it.

 This post was featured in the O’ Canada Blogathon run by Silver Screenings and Speakeasy.
 Other reviews with this cast include Sam Shepard in his tribute post HERE.
-Baby Boom is also written about in my post on James Spader.
-Rachel McAdams appears in my About Time trailer review here and the full movie here.
-She also features in the Time Travelers Wife trailer review.
+Baby Boom is also written about here.
+Rachel McAdams in my About Time trailer review here and the full movie here.
+James Garner is in a blogathon starting HERE, The Thrill of it All and his daughter, Gigi was interviewed HERE.
+James Marsden stars in 27 Dresses.